utPLSQL/utPLSQL-cli/README.md

   * All of the above can be downloaded from [Oracle download site](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html)

 ## Compatibility
-The latest CLI is always compatible with all database frameworks of the same minor version.
+The latest CLI is always compatible with all database frameworks of the same major version.
-For example CLI-3.0.4 is compatible with database framework 3.0.0-3.0.4 but not with database framework 2.x and 3.1.x.
+For example CLI-3.1.0 is compatible with database framework 3.0.0-3.1.0 but not with database framework 2.x.

 ## Localization and NLS settings
 utPLSQL-cli will use the environment variables (in that order) "NLS_LANG", "LC_ALL" or "LANG" to change the locale and therefore the NLS settings.